Medical Negligence in Child Birth Leads to Cerebral Palsy

 The severity of the brain injury meant that Child A would be economically and physically dependent upon others for the rest of his life.

-Child A's mother contacted our Medical Negligence Solicitors with the intention of making a claim on her child's behalf.
-David Thomas accepted the case, secured Legal Aid, and made contact with the hospital trust responsible.
+Child A's mother contacted our Medical Negligence Lawyers with the intention of making a claim on her child's behalf.
+Lawyer David Thomas accepted the case, secured Legal Aid, and made contact with the Hospital Trust responsible.

 The Hospital Trust's alleged Failings

-In a Letter of Claim to the trust, it was alleged that a breach of duty had taken place due to:
+In a Letter of Claim to the Hospital Trust, it was alleged that a breach of duty had taken place due to:

 - Failure by the obstetric staff to identify abnormal CTG traces in a timely manner